Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 17](https://rawgit.com/Jcbnunez/phylobio_final_project/master/K_phylogeny.png "Figure 17: phylogeny for chromosome K")
 **Figure 17:** Left: Phylogenetic reconstruction of of populations of your favorite organism.
 Branch leading to the split of the norther and souther clades is indicated in gold, posterior probability of the branch is also shown.
 Right: Mulutiple sequence aligment (MSA) of chromosome K used in the phylogenetic reconstruction

-##Phylogenetic Signal Confounded in low sequencing covergage
+###Phylogenetic Signal Confounded in low sequencing coverage and/or bad loci calls

 **Sequencing Coverage Across the tips**
-![Figure 17B](https://rawgit.com/Jcbnunez/phylobio_final_project/master/N_mapped_BR.png "Figure 17B: phylogeny for gene BG") Blomber's k = 0.01374608
+![Figure 17B](https://rawgit.com/Jcbnunez/phylobio_final_project/master/N_mapped_BR.png "Figure 17B: phylogeny for gene BG") Blomberg's K = 0.01374608

 **Sequencing Coverage Across the tips - with flat (br = 1) branch lengths**
 ![Figure 17B](https://rawgit.com/Jcbnunez/phylobio_final_project/master/N_mapped_noBR.png "Figure 17B: phylogeny for gene BG")
-Blomber's k = 0.2848437
+Blomberg's K = 0.2848437

 ####Gene Big Gene